mattbasta/client-performance-handbook/05-assets_and_payload/inlining_and_bundling_assets.md

 In this case, the login page shares the same JS as the dashboard, even though most of the second bundle is unused.
 This doesn't matter, though, since virtually all users visiting the login page will eventually visit the dashboard (and their cache will be warm).

-Figuring out how to perfectly distribute files and how many bundles of files to create isn't always an exact science.
+Figuring out how to perfectly distribute files and how many bundles of files to create isn't an exact science.
 Getting the split "close enough" will go a long way.
 After a certain amount of effort, the diminishing returns will yield little (if any) benefit.

 ## Combining Assets

-One final technique that can potentially improve performance is to combine multiple disparate assets together.
-SVGs can be included as inline markup in HTML.
-For small images that take less time to load than for their connections to be made, it may be worthwhile to convert them to data URIs and include them as part of the site's CSS.
+One final technique that can potentially improve performance is combining multiple disparate assets together.
+For example:

+- SVGs can be included as inline markup in HTML.
+- Very small images can be converted to data URIs and included in CSS or in markup.
+- Small CSS files can be inlined into a `<style>` tag.

-In extreme cases (such as when dealing with users on very poor network connections), it may even be worthwhile to inline assets into the HTML.
-This may involve including CSS in `<style>` tags, JavaScript in `<script>` tags, etc. This is not generally advisable due to security, potential performance pitfalls (blocking the site's critical path), and other minor reasons, but for very high-latency, low-bandwidth connections it may be necessary.
+In extreme cases (such as when dealing with users on poor network connections) it may be worthwhile to inline assets into the HTML.
+This may involve including CSS in `<style>` tags, JavaScript in `<script>` tags, etc. This is not recommended due to security, potential performance pitfalls (blocking the site's critical path), and a host of other reasons.
+However, for sites that target mainly high-latency, low-bandwidth connections, it may be necessary.